 FIRE Capital One Machine Learning is a part of the FIRE: First-year Innovation & Research Experience Discovery-Based Learning Pilot Program that provides a CURE: Course-based Undergraduate Research Experience that immerses first-year (new freshman, freshman connection, transfer) undergraduate students in state-of-the-art research and faculty-led mentorship experience in machine learning, deep learning, and artificial intelligence.
 We focus on projects using recently developed techniques, perspectives, and applications for market-relevant areas such as computer vision, natural language processing, and data analytics.

-- Instance-level Object Recognition and Tracking for Video Surveillance and Self-Driving Cars
+- Object Recognition and Tracking for Surveillance Videos

 The FIRE Capital One Machine Learning Innovation & Research Stream Experience provides a 2-semester course sequence that spans over a full year, with the first day of the course starting at the Spring semester each year and the last day ending with the Fall semester.
 Students from all degree majors enroll in our FIRE171/271 course during the Spring and Fall semesters after completing their FIRE Semester 1 (FIRE120) course in the Fall semester.